FAIR-by-Design-Methodology/microlearning/resources/03 Design/design.md

 <div class="grid cards" markdown>

-- :fontawesome-brands-html5: Create an intuitive logical organisation of all learning materials.
+- <i class="fa fa-cogs" aria-hidden="true"></i> Create an intuitive logical organisation of all learning materials.
 - :fontawesome-cubes-stacked: The goal is for other people to easily reuse a single item (plan, activity, unit, assessment, ...).
 - :fontawesome-boxes-stacked: Use a hierarchical structure to combine learning units into larger compositions.